OndrejKnebl/TTNv3-LoRaVSB/DS18B20/README.md

 ### Programs
 - Current measured values
-- Averages of measured values - will be added
+- Averages of measured values
 - Current measured values with low power mode - will be added
 - Averages of measured values with low power mode - will be added